AllGloryToTheHypnotoad/archeyjs/README.md

       -h, --help         output usage information
       -V, --version      output the version number
-      -p, --port <port>  Http server port number
-      -r, --no-static    Do real-time webpage updates
+      -p, --port <port>  Http server port number, default: 8080 -r, --no-static    Do real-time webpage updates

 The `--no-static` option updates the web page in real-time with info that changes (i.e., load, memory, and time stamp).
 This uses `socket.io` with seems to use a lot of resources to talk between the node server and the web page.
+The default is just a static page to reduce resource requirements.

 The `--port` is the port used by the server.
+The default is `8080`.

 You can connect with a web browser at: